JerryChenZeyun/Build-resilient-applications-using-AWS-Backup/README.md

 You can take this additional step to use Resilience Hub to assess and improve the resiliency of the application architecture based on its recommendations.

-1. Sign in to the AWS Management Console and navigate to the AWS Backup console - <br />
+1. Sign in to the AWS Management Console and navigate to the AWS Resilience Hub console - <br />
 (https://us-east-1.console.aws.amazon.com/resiliencehub/home?region=us-east-1#/homepage)